myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Whyrusleeping @why.bsky.world 2023-03-29T11:49:05.479Z
+>
+> Some nice trees out tonight

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-03-29T13:35:56.139Z
+>
+> Hi Paul!
+Yes I’m watching PRs for refactoring :)

+I’m aware of the scope of the changes and will release the revised version once it is merged into MAIN and the protocol is updated 👍

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-03-29T08:39:01.465Z
 >
 > Welcome! ✌🏻